rizvn/vine/ReadMe.md

 # Vine
-A js pub-sub library, for state management.
-In libraries such as React.
+A js pub-sub library, for state management, in libraries such as React.

 ## Usage